 Watch the video how to move Unallocated space and add to C drive:

-Because of the limitations of Shrink and Extend Volume, you can't extend C drive in Windows Server 2012 Disk Management, so 3rd party tool is needed.
 Better than other software, NIUBI Partition Editor has unique 1 Second Rollback, Virtual Mode and Cancel-at-well technologies to protect your system and data.
-Besides shrinking, moving and extending partition, it helps you do many other operations.
+Besides shrinking, moving and extending partition, it helps you do many other disk partition management operations.